hashicorp/terraform/website/docs/commands/state/show.html.md

 which is always at the top).
 They are outputted in a way that is easy to parse on the command-line.

-This command requires a address that points to a single resource in the state.
+This command requires an address that points to a single resource in the state.
 Addresses are in [resource addressing format](/docs/commands/state/addressing.html).